Rolguard/blog-rails/README.md

 - **User Profiles**:
-  - Users can view other profiles to see their published articles and comment history.
+  - Users can view other user profiles to see their published articles and comment history.

+    > Note: Only the user associated with a profile or an admin can see their private / archived articles or whether their articles are pending / denied.
-  - Users can edit their profile to change how their details are displayed to other users.
+  - Users can edit their own profile to change how their details are displayed to other users.
   <br>
   <img width="600" alt="image" src="https://github.com/user-attachments/assets/3f435b8a-c5e8-490d-933b-3c08853e78b8" />

 - **Full-Text Search**: